 Why AG-UI?

 AG-UI helps developers build next-generation AI workflows that need real-time interactivity, live state streaming and human-in-the-loop collaboration.
+AG-UI provides:- A straightforward approach to integrating AI agents with the front-end through frameworks such as CopilotKit 🪁

 - Building blocks for an efficient wire protocol for human⚡️agent communication

-- Best practices for chat, streaming state updates, human-in-the-loop, and shared state
+- Best practices for chat, streaming state updates, human-in-the-loop and shared state

 Existing Integrations

-AG-UI has been integrated with several popular agent frameworks, making it easy to adopt regardless of your preferred tooling:
+AG-UI has been integrated with several popular agent frameworks, making it easy to adopt regardless of your preferred tooling:- LangGraph: Build agent-native applications with shared state and human-in-the-loop workflows using LangGraph’s powerful orchestration capabilities.

 - CrewAI Flows: Create sequential multi-agent workflows with well-defined stages and process control.